rooklift/nibbler/README.md

-# nibbler
+# Nibbler

-Nibbler is a work in progress, but is intended to be like [Lizzie](https://github.com/featurecat/lizzie), but for Leela Chess Zero.
+*Nibbler* is a work in progress, but is intended to be like [Lizzie](https://github.com/featurecat/lizzie), but for Leela Chess Zero.

 ![nibbler](https://user-images.githubusercontent.com/16438795/58672374-973bcb00-833e-11e9-9926-48970fe394f9.png)